 UltraViolet has been around since 2011, offering a cloud locker for digital movies generally given away as part of a DVD, Blu-ray or, in more recently, 4K Ultra HD Blu-ray releases.
 The cloud movie locker currently has over 30 million users who store over 300 million movies and TV shows on the service.
 However, in the last couple of years, many retailers have withdrawn support.
 Rakuten and TalkTalk TV both stopped supporting UltraViolet digital lockers back in 2018.
 Flixster also closed in the United States around the same time, after they were acquired by Fandango in 2010.

-In an interview with Variety, DECE president Wendy Aylsworth said that the decision to discontinue UltraViolet was because of the move towards subscription services such as Netflix, Hulu, and Amazon Prime Video.
+In an interview with Variety, DECE president Wendy Aylsworth said that the decision to discontinue UltraViolet was in response to developments in the online entertainment market.
 DECE also suggest that users not delete their movie collections.
 Instead, make sure their libraries are connected to a retailer to allow for continued access going forward.
-Those retailers include Fandango Now, Verizon Fios, Vudu, Kalidescope, Paramount, and Sony Pictures.
+Those retailers include Fandango Now, Verizon Fios, Vudu, Kaleidescape, Paramount, and Sony Pictures.
 Aylsworth further emphasized that the closure isn't a response to Movies Anywhere, saying the decision "doesn't really have anything to do with [it]".

 In late 2017, Disney relaunched its cloud locker service as Movies Anywhere, causing some of the studios previously associated with UltraViolet to pull out of their relationship with the soon-to-be obsolete service.
 In 2018, 20th Century Fox, Universal Pictures, and Lionsgate stopped distributing their new releases as UltraViolet titles as well.
 Movies Anywhere is now being supported by most major studios and retailers, positioning Disney as a formidable force in the digital film service field.
 Not only did Disney offer broad studio support, it also be partnered with major digital retailers like iTunes, Amazon, and Google Play.
 UltraViolet was never able to connect with such major retailers.